ALASdoo/alasdoo_com_v2/content/english/careers.md

 process:
   subtitle: "Hiring Process"
   title: "How to join us?"
-  content: "We strive to have a bureaucracy- and ego-free hiring process that provides a welcoming experience for new employees.
+  content: "We strive to have a bureaucracy- and ego&#8209;free hiring process that provides a welcoming experience for new employees.
 It's impossible to test everything with interviews and general tests, so instead of overcomplicating the process itself, if a candidate seems like a good fit, we take them on for a trial period of 3 months, with an extension being discussed after 2 months."
   process_item:
   - name: "1.
 Application"
     content: "Detailed descriptions for current [job openings](#jobs) are available on our website.
 Our HR representative will get in touch with you to set up a time for the next step if you are a qualified applicant."
   - name: "2.
 Initial interview"
     content: "This is a chance to introduce yourself.
 You will get more information about the company, our culture, benefits, and opportunities for professional development.
 A part of the interview is conducted in English. "
   - name: "3.
 Test assignment"
-    content: "Each applicant is given a test assignment that should be completed from home with a deadline of 2–5 days, depending on the position for which you are applying."
+    content: "Each applicant is given a test assignment that should be completed from home with a deadline of 2&#8209;5 days, depending on the position for which you are applying."
   - name: "4.
 Technical interview"
     content: "You will get the opportunity to talk to our seniors from the field and showcase your skills."
   - name: "5.
 Final interview"